Motasem-mk/project-6-Energy-prediction-ML/README.md

 The City of Seattle aims to become carbon neutral by 2050.

-Energy audits are expensive, so the goal is to build machine learning models that can estimate energy consumption and CO₂ emissions using building characteristics such as:
+Energy audits are expensive.
+The goal of this project is therefore to build machine learning models that can estimate energy consumption and CO₂ emissions using building characteristics such as:

 * building size;
 * building use type;